NarrationBox/libkloudtrader-docs/docs/data_api.md

 ```
 ***
 ## Live Market Data
-kloudtrader provides live streaming data for both live trades happening across various exchanges and live quotes from various exchanges. you will receive the data as a flowing stream.
+libkloudtrader provides live streaming data for both live trades happening across various exchanges and live quotes from various exchanges. you will receive the data as a flowing stream.
 process of getting the streaming live data looks like this:

 * Create a session using the Create Session API